pnp/List-Formatting/view-samples/document-library-information-pane/README.md

 **Library welcome title** - Line n.
 86

 **Background** - Line n.
-41 - Most common image file formats supported, such as jpg, png, svg etc.
+41 - Paste your image direct URL.
+Most common image file formats supported, such as jpg, png, svg etc. If your image is stored in SharePoint, please make sure your users have **read permission** for the source image file.

 **Library description** - Line n.
-108 - The description section makes use of a JSON specification to avoid complexity due to multiple text boxes.
+108 - To avoid complexity, instead of using multiple text boxes, the description section makes use of a JSON [specification](https://www.json.org/json-en.html).
 Thanks to **\n** it's possible to render as many lines of text as we want (see JSON specs below):

 ![result](./assets/JSON-string.jpg)

 **Library OPEN button link** - Line n.
 153 - Replace the sample link with a target view of your document library.
 For example the "All Documents" one.

+## ⚠️ Important notes

+If nothing is rendered, it's likely that you have customized an **empty** document library.
+No panic, just upload a testing file (any Word, PowerPoint, Excel etc. file you want) in order to have full visual control of you JSON customization.
+After uploading other real documents, you can delete this sample file.

 ## Sample